What is VoIP?

 Can an IP phone share a network cable with a computer?

-Yes.
 Most IP phones have an extra port on the back that a computer can connect to.